GongYangrui/GongYangrui.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a student in Huazhong <a href='https://english.hust.edu.cn/'>University of Science and Technology.</a> I am now exchanging in <a href='https://www.wisc.edu/'>UW-Madison</a>.I am broadly interested in Computer Vision, Natural Language Processing and Medical Image Processing.
+I am a student in Huazhong <a href='https://english.hust.edu.cn/'>University of Science and Technology.</a>.
+I'm currently working as a Research Intern at <a href=='https://yuzhimanhua.github.io/sky-lab.github.io/'>SKY Lab</a>, under the guidance of Prof. <a href='https://yuzhimanhua.github.io/'>Yu Zhang</a>.
+I am broadly interested in Computer Vision, Natural Language Processing and Medical Image Processing.

-My research focus on Medical Image Processing and Large Language Model for biomedical.
-For more publication information, please visit my <a href='https://openreview.net/profile?id=~Yangrui_Gong1'>openreview profile</a>.

 Here is my [CV.](/assets/files/Yangrui_Gong_Research.pdf)